 - The vistas start to change from lush green to barren desert as you get closer to Kargil and approach Leh.

-- Total distance of 220 Kilometers
+- The total distance of 220 Kilometers

 - Travel Time of 7 to 8 Hours.

-- Plenty of sightseeing to do today including Magnetic Hill, Gurudwara Patthar Sahib, Mulbekh Maitreya, Indus Zanskar Confluence etc. For more details read What to See on Srinagar Leh Highway – A Complete List.
+- Plenty of sightseeing to do today including Magnetic Hill, Gurudwara Patthar Sahib, Mulbekh Maitreya, Indus Zanskar Confluence, etc. For more details read What to See on Srinagar Leh Highway – A Complete List.

 - Overnight in Leh